compari/escortsoftwares/README.md

-git add README.mdPlease download ESCORT Setup Files from this Site.
+Please download ESCORT Setup Files from this Site.